-- 1. Membership is composed of three members of the Academic Staff, selected by the Academic Staff Committee on the recommendation of the Academic Staff Leadership and Involvement Committee; three members of the University Staff, selected by the University Staff Committee on the recommendation of the University Staff Election Committee; three members of the Faculty, appointed by the University Committee on the recommendation of the Committee on the recommendations; and one student representative, selected by the Student Government Association.
+- 1. Membership The Legislative Joint Committee is composed of three members of the Academic Staff, selected by the Academic Staff Committee on the recommendation of the Academic Staff Leadership and Involvement Committee, and three members of the Faculty, appointed by the University Committee on the recommendation of the Committee on Committees and Nominations.
 Two of the Faculty members must be members of the Faculty Senate and one must be a non-Senator.
 The University's Legislative liaison serves as an ex officio voting member. - 2.
-Terms All Faculty, Academic Staff, and University Staff members serve two-year staggered terms.
-The Student Representative serves a one-year term. - 3.
+Terms Members of the Legislative Joint Committee serve two-year staggered terms. - 3.
 Responsibilities - a.
-To monitor legislative and Board of Regents activities of concern to Faculty, Academic Staff, University Staff, and students. - b.
+To monitor legislative and Board of Regents activities of concern to faculty and staff - b.
 To advise and collaborate with Administration efforts to advance the interests of UW-Green Bay and its faculty and staff. - c.
 To report as appropriate to governance bodies and annually to the university through the SOFAS office.

-UWGB Faculty Senate Approved 15 February 2012 Academic Staff Assembly Approved 26 April 2012 REVISED Faculty Senate Approved 12 November 2014; Academic Staff Approved 20 January 2015
+UWGB Faculty Senate Approved 15 February 2012 Academic Staff Assembly Approved 26 April 2012